-One might expect a sinister fate to have awaited Zheng Yi Sao upon her deliverance to the pirate captain (rape, swiftly followed by murder, being the most obvious).
+One might expect a sinister fate to have awaited Ms. Shi upon her deliverance to the pirate captain (rape, swiftly followed by murder, being the most obvious).
 In actuality, Zheng Yi’s intentions were considerably more gentlemanly.

 He intended to marry her.
-And recognizing that her current future prospects were rather limited, Zheng Yi Sao accepted.
+And recognizing that her current career prospects were rather limited, Shi accepted.

 Zheng Yi certainly knew how to pick ’em.

-If films/books/video games have taught us anything, it’s that pirates were a rowdy bunch at the best of times, and their attitudes towards women were…less than progressive.
-Zheng Yi Sao, of course, was having none of that and quickly established a new pirate code to keep her peg-legged men in line.
-Anyone who looted a town that had already paid tribute had their head cut off and was dumped in the ocean.
-Anyone caught, or even suspected, of stealing from the treasury had their head cut off and was dumped in the ocean.
+If films, books, and video games have taught us anything, it’s that pirates were a rowdy bunch at the best of times, and their attitudes towards women were…less than progressive.
+Zheng Yi Sao was having none of that, and quickly established a new pirate code to keep her peg-legged men in line.
+Anyone who looted a town that had already paid tribute the pirates had their head cut off and was dumped in the ocean.
+Anyone caught, or even suspected, of stealing from the pirate treasury had their head cut off and was dumped in the ocean.
 Anyone who raped a female prisoner had their head cut off and was dumped in the ocean (there’s a pattern there somewhere).

-But if he was unfaithful…head cut off, dumped in the ocean.
+But if he was unfaithful to her…head cut off, dumped in the ocean.

 After just one year leading her pirate hegemony, Zheng Yi Sao had formed one of the largest navies on the planet, with some 17,000 men under her command.
-Extorted tributes from merchants across the Chinese seas and from the coastal towns between Macau and Canton swelled her treasury to staggering levels, and her power was so great that she became the de facto government of the region.
+Tributes extorted from merchants across the Chinese seas and the coastal towns between Macau and Canton swelled her treasury to staggering levels.
+Her power was so great that she became the de facto government of the region.
 No longer was she merely a pirate; she was an entire political entity.

 Not only did she defeat the emperor’s forces, but she captured 63 of his ships and persuaded many of his men to join her.
 How did she persuade them?
 They were given a choice: join her crew and enjoy the complimentary rum, or be tied to the deck and be beaten to death.
 It was (assumedly) an easy decision to make.

-Over the next two years, the Qing Dynasty (1616-1911) kept up its offensive, even going so far as to hire the British and Portuguese navies to see her off.
-Those two nations were the superpowers of the time – totally unparalleled in their sea-faring prowess – and Zheng Yi Sao crushed them both.
+Over the next two years, the Qing dynasty (1616-1911) kept up its offensive, even going so far as to hire the British and Portuguese navies to see Zheng’s fleets off.
+Those two nations were the superpowers of the time, totally unparalleled in their sea-faring prowess…and Zheng Yi Sao crushed them both.
 There was literally no stopping her.

 But Zheng Yi Sao didn’t let her achievements go to her head.
 Sick and tired of constant defeat, in 1810 the Qing Emperor offered an amnesty for all pirates—if Zheng Yi Sao would agree to make peace.
 Recognizing that her good fortune would not last forever, Zheng Yi Sao went willingly to the negotiations table.
-She showed up unannounced at the home of the Governor-general of Canton, convinced him to treat with her despite her gender and secured quite possibly the most generous pension-deal ever.
+She showed up unannounced at the home of the governor-general of Canton, convinced him to sign a treaty with her despite her gender, and secured quite possibly the most generous pension package ever.

 Not only did she get her pardon, and a pardon for the majority of her men, but she kept ownership of all her treasure.
-Docking her ship for the last time, she promptly married her former husband’s First Mate and, at the age of 35, retired to a life on the mainland, where she opened a gambling den and brothel.
+Docking her ship for the last time, she promptly married her later husband’s first mate and, at the age of 35, retired to a life on the mainland, where she opened a gambling den and brothel.

-No doubt she had some interesting bedtime stories to tell her kids.
+No doubt she had some interesting bedtime stories to tell her grandkids.